Program Dates: 5/11-6/23/2019

 Benvenuti al corso di Italiano 399!
 This course is designed for students who have successfully completed Italian 003 at PSU, or the equivalent level at another university.
 The purpose of the course is to continue the development of communication skills in written and spoken Italian and prepare students for advanced conversation and composition at the 400 level.
 Italian 399 offers students the opportunity to expand their vocabulary, to use the language in a variety of contexts and to review the grammar learned in Elementary and Intermediate Italian as well as completing the refinement of more complex grammar skills.
 It is vital that each student actively participate in class and complete the necessary preparation outside of class.
 By the end of the course it is expected that the student will be able to understand (through reading and listening) and communicate (in writing and orally) effectively in both formal and informal situations.
 The course will be conducted in Italian.

 This course focuses on the art and architecture of Italy.
-We will concentrate on the Renaissance period and will, as much as possible, follow the itinerary of our day trips and longer excursions.
+Lectures will follow the itinerary of our day trips and longer excursions.
 We will also take advantage of cities on our program that offer Etruscan, Roman, Medieval, Baroque and Modern artistic sites.
-Lectures and readings will survey the variation in art production during the Renaissance and the lives of individual monuments and artists.
+Lectures and readings will survey the variation in art production from Ancient Rome to the Renaissance and the lives of individual monuments and artists.

 Benvenuti in Italia!
 This two-credit course, taught in English, is designed to give you a deeper understanding of your experience in Italy.
 Taking an interdisciplinary approach to Italian history and culture, the course will study literature, architecture and cuisine to showcase the multifaceted reality of contemporary Italy.
 Our approach invites you to bring in personal experiences and observations about what it means to be Italian in an increasingly multicultural national space that is still beholden to authentic cultural traditions and arts with deep historical roots.
 We will ask you experience Italy first-hand, interacting with the environment, visiting cultural landmarks, discovering remnants of the past as well as ruminating on the present and imagining what is to come.